TimJung/TimJung/README.md

 # Welcome earthling 🌍, alien 👽, or inter-dimensional entity 🧙

-You have arrived at my github.
-Every moment in your life has brought you here to this time & place (technically. not that it's significant).

-## About me

 🛸 Info: Staff Software Engineer & coffee receptacle @ Riot Games on R&D building Matchmaking/Skill/Ranked systems.
 Past: [redacted], League of Legends: Wild Rift, Call of Duty.

 🏭 Log: Detroit.
 StarCraft & Age of Empires map editors.
 Hand drawn games for friends.
 World of Warcraft & The Orange Box.
 Learned Java via mentor from the island of Java.
 Computer Science degree.
 Startups.
 Activision Blizzard.
 Riot Games.
 Wrote a github readme (you're reading it now).